Network science: Background and history

 The study of networks has emerged in diverse disciplines as a means of analyzing complex relational data.
 The earliest known paper in this field is the famous Seven Bridges of Königsberg written by Leonhard Euler in 1736.
 Euler's mathematical description of vertices and edges was the foundation of graph theory, a branch of mathematics that studies the properties of pairwise relations in a network structure.
 The field of graph theory continued to develop and found applications in chemistry (Sylvester, 1878).

 Dénes Kőnig, a Hungarian mathematician and professor, wrote the first book in Graph Theory, entitled "Theory of finite and infinite graphs", in 1936.

 In the 1930s Jacob Moreno, a psychologist in the Gestalt tradition, arrived in the United States.
 He developed the sociogram and presented it to the public in April 1933 at a convention of medical scholars.
-Moreno claimed that "before the advent of sociometry no one knew what the interpersonal structure of a group 'precisely' looked like" (Moreno, 1953).
+Moreno claimed that "before the advent of sociometry no one knew what the interpersonal structure of a group 'precisely' looked like".
 The sociogram was a representation of the social structure of a group of elementary school students.
 The boys were friends of boys and the girls were friends of girls with the exception of one boy who said he liked a single girl.
 The feeling was not reciprocated.
-This network representation of social structure was found so intriguing that it was printed in The New York Times (April 3, 1933, page 17).
+This network representation of social structure was found so intriguing that it was printed in The New York Times.
 The sociogram has found many applications and has grown into the field of social network analysis.

 Probabilistic theory in network science developed as an offshoot of graph theory with Paul Erdős and Alfréd Rényi's eight famous papers on random graphs.
 For social networks the exponential random graph model or p* is a notational framework used to represent the probability space of a tie occurring in a social network.
 An alternate approach to network probability structures is the network probability matrix, which models the probability of edges occurring in a network, based on the historic presence or absence of the edge in a sample of networks.

-In 1998, David Krackhardt and Kathleen Carley introduced the idea of a meta-network with the PCANS Model.
-They suggest that "all organizations are structured along these three domains, Individuals, Tasks, and Resources".
-Their paper introduced the concept that networks occur across multiple domains and that they are interrelated.
-This field has grown into another sub-discipline of network science called dynamic network analysis.